Google slides map templates can be used in both PowerPoint and Google slides.

 5. Add an Icon

 Slides #51 through 62 contain icons you can use with your map presentation.
 For this presentation, I'll use slide #56.
-You can easily add icons to other slides in your presentation.
+Easily add icons to other slides in your presentation.
 When choosing an icon to use for your presentation, choose carefully.

 Icons are great to add to a map to visually convey information.
 Icons are also a great tool to use when you need to point out something in a smaller space and don't have enough room for a label.
 Icons help your audience understand the points that you're trying to make.